Skip to main content

 The analysis also aims to deepen understanding on how the interplay between EU and national frameworks of social dialogue is affected by national systems.
 This will provide a basis to suggest legal strategies to strengthen and broaden social dialogue on different levels and in different countries.

-The work package is headed by Marianne J. Hotvedt, University of Oslo The work package is headed by Marianne J. Hotvedt, University of Oslo
+The work package is headed by Marianne J. Hotvedt, University of Oslo The work package is headed by Marianne J. Hotvedt, University of Oslo.

-3: Non-standard workers as peripheral workers in standard business models
+Integrate Dialogue - WP3: Non-standard workers as peripheral workers in standard business models

 WP3 will cover NSWs in traditional business models, where standard and NSWs coexist.
 In this WP, we will include studies in Norway, Ireland, Italy and Belgium, to investigate potential variations connected to different employment and IR regimes.